-Certain of the transportation contracts or tolling arrangements with respect to Pembina's pipeline assets do not include take-or-pay commitments from crude oil and gas producers and, as a result, Pembina is exposed to volume risk with respect to those assets.
+Certain of the transportation contracts or tolling arrangements with respect to Pembina's pipeline assets do not include takeor-pay commitments from crude oil and natural gas producers and, as a result, Pembina is exposed to volume risk with respect to those assets.
 A decrease in volumes transported can directly and adversely affect Pembina's revenues and earnings.
 The demand for, and utilization of, Pembina's pipeline assets may be impacted by factors such as changing market fundamentals, capacity bottlenecks, operational incidents, regulatory restrictions, system maintenance, weather and increased competition.
 Market fundamentals, such as commodity prices and price differentials, natural gas and gasoline consumption, alternative energy sources and global supply disruptions outside of Pembina's control can impact both the supply of and demand for the commodities transported on Pembina's pipelines.
 See "Reserve Replacement, Throughput and Product Demand" below.

 Pembina's Marketing business includes activities related to product storage, terminalling, and hub services.
 These activities expose Pembina to certain risks relating to fluctuations in commodity prices and, as a result, Pembina may experience volatility in revenue and impairments related to the book value of stored product with respect to these activities.
-Primarily, Pembina enters into contracts to purchase and sell crude oil, condensate, NGL and natural gas at floating market prices and, as a result, the prices of products that are marketed by Pembina are subject to volatility as a result of factors such as seasonal demand changes, extreme weather conditions (the severity of which could increase due to climate change), market inventory levels, general economic conditions, the availability and price of transportation logistics, changes in commodity markets and other factors.
-Pembina manages its risk exposure by balancing purchases and sales to secure less volatile margins.
+Primarily, Pembina enters into contracts to purchase and sell crude oil, condensate, NGL and natural gas at floating market prices and, as a result, the prices of products that are marketed by Pembina are subject to volatility as a result of factors such as seasonal demand changes, the actions of OPEC, extreme weather conditions (the severity of which could increase due to climate change), geopolitical events such as armed conflict and political instability, and developments relating thereto, market inventory levels, general economic conditions, the availability and price of transportation logistics, changes in commodity markets, the availability and pricing of alternate fuel sources and other factors.
+Pembina manages its risk exposure by balancing purchases and sales to secure less volatile margins; however, Pembina may be unsuccessful in securing such margins and may, at times, have unbalanced purchases and sales.
+Further, in certain situations, a producer or supplier could fail to deliver contracted volumes or could deliver in excess of contracted volumes, or a purchaser could purchase less than contracted volumes.
+Any of these circumstances could cause Pembina's purchases and sales to be unbalanced, which may increase Pembina's exposure to commodity price risks and could increase volatility in its operating income and cash flows.
 Notwithstanding Pembina's management of price and quality risk, marketing margins for commodities can vary and have varied significantly from period to period in the past.
 This variability could have an adverse effect on the results of Pembina's Marketing business and its overall results of operations.
 To assist in reducing this inherent variability in its Marketing business, Pembina has invested, and will continue to invest, in assets that have a fee-based revenue component.